FAZIO11/Alexa-Review-Sentiment-Analysis/README.md

 ## Methodology

 ### Data Acquisition
-The dataset consists of Amazon Alexa product reviews retrieved from [source of data].
+The dataset consists of Amazon Alexa product reviews retrieved from Kaggle (https://www.kaggle.com/datasets/sid321axn/amazon-alexa-reviews).The dataset consists of a nearly 3000 Amazon customer reviews, star ratings, date of review, variant and feedback of various amazon Alexa products like Alexa Echo, Echo dots, Alexa Firesticks etc. for learning how to train Machine for sentiment analysis.

 ### Data Preprocessing
 1. **Removing Stop Words**: Eliminated common words with minimal impact on sentiment.